eq

 Platforms we build on

-Plus the “under the hood” essentials: GA4, Search Console, Merchant Center (when it fits), email capture, and the boring stuff that keeps ecommerce sane.
+Plus the essentials: GA4, Search Console, Merchant Center, email capture, and the boring stuff that keeps ecommerce sane.

 Catalog navigation Merchandising Operational reality